-We operate one of the largest natural gas systems in the country, providing about 1 trillion cubic feet of storage capacity in five states (New York, Ohio, Pennsylvania, Utah and West Virginia).
+In 2019, we operated one of the largest natural gas systems in the country, providing about 1 trillion cubic feet of storage capacity in five states (New York, Ohio, Pennsylvania, Utah, and West Virginia).
 The system consists of more than 2,300 underground storage wells into which we inject natural gas so it is available when customers and communities need it.
-This dedicated energy supply proves invaluable in ensuring reliability.
-On days when demand is highest, up to half the gas delivered by our transmission network originates from our storage system.
+In July of 2020, we announced the pending sale of this business to Berkshire Hathaway Energy.
+Some smaller gas storage operations will remain in Dominion Energy’s gas distribution portfolio.

-We are working on new services to make this storage even more flexible so that our natural gas reserves, together with quick-start power generation, can act as a large-scale utility battery to provide reliable, on-demand power at any time.
+We continue to rely on natural gas, together with quick-start power generation, as a large-scale utility battery to provide reliable, on-demand power at any time.
 This will allow more renewables to be added to the grid.

 Nothing goes to waste in the natural ecosystem, and nothing should go to waste in our economic system, either.
 So we have formed partnerships with leaders in the agriculture sector to capture methane from farming operations and use it in our natural-gas business.
 Capturing methane and converting it to renewable natural gas substantially reduces greenhouse-gas emissions from agriculture.
 In fact, when emitted to the atmosphere methane is 25 times more potent as a greenhouse gas than is carbon dioxide.
 Our projects are a significant net benefit for the climate as they reduce greenhouse gas emissions by up to 90 percent when comparing the RNG used by customers to the gas released from our nation’s farms.
 For further details, see the section on turning waste into energy in the Beyond Net Zero section of the Cleaner Air part of this report.

 Compressed Renewable Natural Gas